 Clarke Basement Systems offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
-The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long lasting solution.
-If you're interested in learning about what PolyLevel® can do for your, call us for a free estimate for our alternative to mudjacking in Markham, Vaughan, Mississauga and nearby.
+The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long-lasting solution.
+If you're interested in learning about what PolyLevel® can do for you, call us for a free estimate for our alternative to mudjacking in Markham, Vaughan, Mississauga and nearby.

 These concrete steps have suffered from severe settling over time and have separated from the foundation structure.

 Mud jacking is effective for heavier concrete structures when used in conjunction with slab piers.
 It should not be considered as a standalone solution to lifting a footing or floor slab that has settled in your home.

 In most cases, mud jacking alone will not be able to lift both a slab and the heavy partition walls that sit on top of it.
 In cases where mud jacking isn't effective, we often recommend installing slab piers instead.

 If mud jacking does lift the concrete slab, it may be difficult to control where mud jacking lifts the walls, causing them to lift unevenly.

 More importantly, this kind of concrete repair solution is temporary.
 Even with the voids filled, the soil below is likely to continue settling over time.
 Ultimately, you'd have to call your contractor to your home over and over again to repeat the mud jacking process -- or call someone who can use a different solution that can fix it once and for all!